Art on Ice: History

 The show was based on an idea by Oliver Höner and first took place in 1995 under the title World Class Figure Skating in the ice rink in Küsnacht.
-One year later, Oliver Höner, together with Reto Caviezel, realized the show with live music under the name Art on Ice in the Hallenstadion in Zurich.
+One year later, Oliver Höner, together with Reto Caviezel, realized the show with live music under the name Art on Ice in the Hallenstadion in Zürich.
 There, the show is now performed on four evenings in front of around 10,000 spectators each time.
 Each year, Art on Ice attracts around 80,000 spectators.
 Art on Ice has been performed abroad several times, for example in China, Japan, Finland and Sweden.